 The Scope of Cost-Benefit Analysis of Outsourcing

 Defining the scope of cost-benefit analysis is the first step, where we will list various factors for comparison.
+When conducting cost benefit analyses for outsourcing, it is crucial to understand all the costs involved, including both direct and indirect expenses, to accurately determine the total costs.
 Our purpose here is to give you an accurate cost-benefit analysis of outsourcing to both destinations so that you can make an informed decision.

 Cost & Benefit elements for comparison